Publication Strategy

 Reviewed source anchors

 The state-of-the-art target is a reviewed mapping layer with exact source anchors, per-edge relation and method metadata, explicit confidence and review status, and decomposition into atomic obligations before the decidable slice enters Lean 4.
-The public specs now include an exact-anchor review pilot that uses public-source exact anchors where possible, crosswalk-derived candidate anchors for ISO AI standards where only public crosswalks exist, and explicit blocker records where the source text is not publicly reviewable.
-The specs repo also now carries a framework-source-availability note so those three states are visible in one place.
+The public specs now include an exact-anchor review pilot spanning 101 public controls across 30 frameworks and 332 review entries, using public-source exact anchors where possible, crosswalk-derived candidate anchors for ISO AI standards and newer ISO public abstracts where only limited official text is open, explicit blocker records where the source text is not publicly reviewable, and new program artifacts for the ISO 27001 / SOC 2 completion wave.
+The specs repo also now carries framework-source-availability, framework-priority, framework-coverage, standards-mapping-status, publication-model, and external-review files so those states and the actual depth order are visible in one place.

 Publication options